Guy Demel

 Guy Roland Demel (born 13 June 1981) is an Ivorian former professional footballer who played as a defender.
+He has been assistant coach of the Ivory Coast national football team since January 2024.

 He could play in several positions including right back and centre back.
 Demel started his career in France with Nîmes Olympique before joining English club Arsenal in 2000.
 He then played in Germany for ten years, signing for Borussia Dortmund in 2001 and then Hamburger SV in 2005.
 He returned to England with West Ham United in 2011, leaving the club in 2015 and subsequently joining Dundee United.

 Demel was born in France but represented the Ivory Coast national team from 2004 until his international retirement in 2012, making 35 appearances.
 He was in the Ivorian squad for the 2006 and 2010 World Cups and the 2006 Africa Cup of Nations.

 Club career

 Born in Orsay, France, Demel started his professional career in the French Ligue 2 with Nîmes Olympique.
 He was signed by Arsenal in August 2000 spending one season in London without making a first team appearance before being transferred to Borussia Dortmund.
 He made his Bundesliga debut in 2003 winning the Bundesliga and making UEFA Cup Final in his first season.
 Demel left Dortmund to join Hamburg in 2005, after struggling to hold down a first team place.

 With Hamburg, Demel played regularly as both a right back and a midfielder.
 In May 2006, he signed a new contract with Hamburg, tying him to the club until 2010.

 Demel was released by Hamburg at the expiry of his contract in 2011.
 He made 199 appearances for Hamburg including 52 in European football in the UEFA Cup, UEFA Europa League and the 2006–07 UEFA Champions League, scoring four goals.